cspace-deployment/pictionbridge/README.md

 - `cspaceRestUploader`/`servicesUrlTemplate`: The location of the CollectionSpace services layer REST API.
 - `cspaceRestUploader`/`pauseBetweenUpdatesMillis`: A number of milliseconds to pause between each update to CollectionSpace.
 This may be used for throttling.

-- `bmuFilenameParser`/`uploadUrl`: The location of the BMU API, used for parsing filenames.

 ## Logging